Dr. Giulia Garbagni

 Giulia Garbagni is a diplomatic historian of modern East Asia, with a focus on Japan and its postwar foreign policy.

-Giulia Garbagni joined the Centre for Grand Strategy at KCL as a Ax:son Johnson Post-doctoral Research Fellow in September 2023, after completing her PhD at the University of Cambridge.
+Giulia Garbagni joined the Centre for Statecraft and National Security at KCL as a Ax:son Johnson Post-doctoral Research Fellow in September 2023, after completing her PhD at the University of Cambridge.
 Her doctoral dissertation, titled ‘Presidential, Post-Imperial and Personal: Envoy Diplomacy in Japan, 1960s-1980s’ investigated the role of special envoys and executive agents in postwar Japanese diplomacy, drawing on research in Japanese, British, American, and South Korean archives.
 During her PhD, she was a AHRC IPS Fellow at the John W. Kluge Center at the Library of Congress, in Washington DC; a Japan Foundation Doctoral Fellow at the University of Tokyo; and a Korea Foundation Fellow at Sogang University in Seoul.

 Giulia holds a bachelor’s degree in international relations from the University of Bologna; a double MSc in International Affairs from Peking University and the London School of Economics; and a MSc in Modern Japanese Studies from the University of Oxford.
 Her research has been published in Cold War History, Nations and Nationalism, and The Journal of Burma Studies.